 Areas of Research

-poetry, performance, humour, autobiography, authorship, World Literatures, North American Literatures, Canadian Literatures
+poetry, performance, authorship, writing, autobiography, stand-up comedy, World Literatures, North American Literatures, Canadian Literatures

 - With the Witnesses: Poetry, Compassion, and Claimed Experience.
 McGill-Queen's UP.
 2017.

 - Guest Editor.
 “Metonymy, Poetics, Performance.”
 Journal of the Midwest Modern Language Association, 2018.

 - “World Literature as Proximate Reading and David Mitchell’s Cloud Atlas.”
 Journal of World Literature: 1-27.

 - “Cain and Culpability in Tony Kushner’s Homebody/Kabul.”
 Modern Drama 62.1 (2019): 94-110.

 - “Sincerity, Selfishness, and Comedic Timing.”
 Mosaic: an interdisciplinary critical journal 50.4 (2018): 145-161..

 - “Witness, Signature, and the Handmade in Rahat Kurd’s Cosmophilia.”
 Canadian Literature 232 (2017): 29-44.

 - “Assuming Niceness: Private and Public Relationships in Drake’s Nothing Was the Same.”
 Co-authored with Kris Singh.
 Popular Music.
 34.1 (2015): 94-112.

 - “Teaching as Storytelling.”
 The Teaching Professor.
 28.9 (2014): 6